kaur-manpreet325/TEM-Seg/README.md

 This repository contains the codebase for the project **"Semi-Supervised and Temporally-Aware Segmentation of High-Resolution Transmission Electron Microscopy Image Sequences."**
 We implement and evaluate several segmentation models for HR-TEM images, including:
+- **SwinTCN-Seg** (our proposed spatiotemporal model)
 - **U-Net**
 - **U-Net++**
 - **FPN**
 - **DeepLabV3+**
 - **SegFormer**
-- **SwinTCN-Seg** (our proposed spatiotemporal model)

 The framework employs **semi-supervised learning** using **pseudo-labeling** and **self-training** to leverage both labeled and unlabeled data.
-The final goal is to robustly segment dynamically evolving nanoparticle structures captured in HR-TEM videos.
+The final goal is to robustly segment dynamically evolving nanoparticle structures captured in HR-TEM sequences.

 ## Installation and Setup